 Given that we are cybersecurity and data protection specialists (and very good ones too), we have implemented a proper data protection regime in place to make sure we look after all the data you trust us with, in the right and legally compliant way.
 Our IT security guys make sure they’ve implemented some very tough IT security controls in our systems to prevent anyone from trying to access or steal the information we have about you.
 We have also implemented some strict internal policies and monitoring controls in place to make sure that only the staff who needs to know may access your data.

-How long do we keep your information for ?
+How long do we keep your data for ?

-Should you choose to become our customer, the Luxembourg tax law requires us to keep your personal data (name, contact info, fiscal and business details) for a minimum of 10 years.
+- Should you choose to become our customer, the Luxembourg tax law requires us to keep your data (name, contact info, fiscal and business details) for a minimum of 10 years.
 We’ll get rid of it after that.

-If you contact us to ask us about our services and we don’t end up working with you, we’ll usually delete your information within 12 months (to give you some time to think it over, just in case you may change your mind and return to us at a later time).
+- If you contact us to ask us about our services and we don’t end up working with you, we’ll usually delete your information within 12 months (to give you some time to think it over, just in case you may change your mind and return to us at a later time).

-If you say “yes” to our regular but insightful newsletters or decide to attend one of our amazingly informative events, we’ll keep your information until you ask us to delete it.
+- If you say “yes” to our regular but insightful newsletters or decide to attend one of our amazingly informative events, we’ll keep your information until you ask us to delete it.
 You can do that each time you get an email from us, by clicking on the “unsubscribe” link included in it.
 Note that by doing so you will hurt our feelings but feel free to use the link if you really have to.

 As a person (or “data subject”, as affectionately the law refers to you), you do have certain rights under the data protection law, rights that you can always exercise.
-This means that you can ask us to do any of the following things and, if it won’t get us in legal trouble (remember the bit on the tax law we mentioned earlier?) then we’ll definitely do it:
+This means that you can ask us to do any of the following things and, if it won’t get us in legal trouble (remember the bit on the tax law we mentioned earlier?) then we’ll definitely do it.

-- Withdraw your consent if you’ve given it to us.
+- withdraw your consent if you’ve given it to us.

 Changes to our Privacy Notice